vitoraderaldo/duck-proxy/README.md

 ## Technical Details

-- **Custom Highlighter Component**: I developed a custom highlighter component instead of using a standard library to showcase my technical expertise.
 - **Next.js**: I chose Next.js to leverage its Node.js backend and React frontend capabilities, as the project requirements indicate that resource usage would be minimal since it functions as a proxy.
 In a real-world business environment, I would avoid using Next.js's backend for business logic due to scalability concerns.
-- **Duck-Duck-Scrape Library**: I used the `duck-duck-scrape` library to fetch and parse DuckDuckGo search results via HTML instead of JSON, which allows for more results to be returned rather than just one.
 - **Redux Toolkit**: I utilized Redux Toolkit to manage the global state for query history.
 The query history is a component integrated within the `<Header>`, while the action to save the history is handled within the component that displays the results.
 Additionally, Redux loads the query history from Local Storage.
+- **Cypress**: For creating end-to-end tests that simulate real user interactions on the website.
+- **Jest**: For creating unit tests to verify functionalities on both the server and client side.
+- **Duck-Duck-Scrape Library**: I used the `duck-duck-scrape` library to fetch and parse DuckDuckGo search results via HTML instead of JSON, which allows for more results to be returned rather than just one.
+- **Custom Highlighter Component**: I developed a custom highlighter component instead of using a standard library to showcase my technical expertise.
 - **Factory and Interfaces**: I employed factory patterns and interfaces to abstract the DuckDuckGo API, making it easy to switch to another API by simply implementing the `ApiProxy` interface.
 - **Pagination**: A fixed number of pages is provided because the DuckDuckGoAPI does not return the total number of records.